John Ernest of Nassau-Siegen (1582–1617): In the Dutch States Army

 John Ernest served in the Dutch States Army under Maurice of Nassau since 1601, where he took part in the Siege of Ostend.
-Later, he served as a hopman in the regiment of his uncle Ernest Casimir.
+Later, he served as a hopman in the regiment of his uncle Ernest Casimir of Nassau-Diez.
 From May to July 1603 he took part in the special envoy to London to congratulate King James I of England on his accession to the throne.
 The envoy also included Frederick Henry of Nassau, grand pensionary Johan van Oldenbarnevelt, Walraven III van Brederode and the regent Jacob Valcke from Zeeland.
 At the first audience, a comical misunderstanding occurred when John Ernest was mistaken for Frederick Henry by James I. John Ernest was appointed captain on 22 September 1603.
 At the Siege of Sluis in 1604 he was shot in the leg.
 On 6 May 1606 he was appointed colonel of the regiment Walloons.

-John Ernest and his younger brothers Adolf and John ‘the Younger’ had the reputation of being gamblers and of showing a completely unseemly splendour in their clothes and appearance.
+John Ernest and his younger brothers Adolf and John the Younger had the reputation of being gamblers and of showing a completely unseemly splendour in their clothes and appearance.
 Their father wrote letters to the young counts, full of fatherly admonitions, exhorting them to be thrifty, because he did not know what to do with his worries and debts.
-In a letter of 8 December 1608 he even considered the death of Adolf as a punishment from God and he exhorted the two others, who with ‘einem ärgerlichen Leben mit Verschwendung fast allem, was ich in der Welt habe, durch Ehebrechen und Hurerei, Plünderung und Beraubung armer, unschuldiger Leute hoch und niederen Standen’ (‘an annoying life of squandering almost everything I have in the world, through adultery and fornication, plundering and robbing poor, innocent people of high and low rank’) ruined the county of Nassau-Siegen, to lead a different, better life, worthy of the name Nassau.
+In a letter of 8 December 1608 he even considered the death of Adolf as a punishment from God and he exhorted the two others, who with "einem ärgerlichen Leben mit Verschwendung fast allem, was ich in der Welt habe, durch Ehebrechen und Hurerei, Plünderung und Beraubung armer, unschuldiger Leute hoch und niederen Standen" ("an annoying life of squandering almost everything I have in the world, through adultery and fornication, plundering and robbing poor, innocent people of high and low rank") ruined the county of Nassau-Siegen, to lead a different, better life, worthy of the name Nassau.

 John Ernest took part in the Siege of Jülich in 1610 with Maurice of Nassau, where he was appointed second-in-command.
-In 1615 he took part in Frederick Henry of Nassau’s march to the Hansa city of Brunswick, which was in conflict with Duke Frederick Ulrich of Brunswick-Wolfenbüttel and besieged by him.
+In 1615 he took part in Frederick Henry of Nassau's march to the Hansa city of Brunswick, which was in conflict with Duke Frederick Ulrich of Brunswick-Wolfenbüttel and besieged by him.
 The Dutch States Army crossed neutral territory – especially the Bishopric of Münster – to relieve the besieged city.
 It did not come to an armed encounter; when Frederick Henry arrived at Schlüsselberg by the Weser, Frederick Ulrich broke up the siege.
-John Ernest’s father then managed to negotiate an agreement between the Duke and the city.
+John Ernest's father then managed to negotiate an agreement between the Duke and the city.